onefrankguy/notarius/README.md

 License
 -------

-Notarius is available under an [MIT-style][mit] license.
+Notarius is available under an [MIT-style][] license.
 See the {file:LICENSE.md} document for more information.

-[logula]: https://github.com/codahale/logula "Logula is a Scala library which provides a sane log output format and easy-to-use mixin for adding logging to your code."
+[Logula]: https://github.com/codahale/logula "Logula is a Scala library which provides a sane log output format and easy-to-use mixin for adding logging to your code."
-[mit]:  http://opensource.org/license/MIT "Open Source Initiative OSI - The MIT License"
+[MIT-style]:  http://opensource.org/license/MIT "Open Source Initiative OSI - The MIT License"
+[ISO 8601]: http://en.wikipedia.org/wiki/ISO_8601 "An international standard covering the exchange of date and time related data."